-Home / Two-wheeler Insurance / Articles / Anti-lock Braking System (ABS) in bikes: How does it work?
+Home / Two-wheeler Insurance / Articles / ABS in Bikes: What is It and How Does it Work?

 Contents

-ABS in bikes is a safety feature that prevents the wheels from locking up during sudden braking.
+ABS refers to Anti-Lock Braking System (ABS full form in bikes).
+It is a safety feature in bikes that prevents the wheels from locking up during sudden braking.
 When the scooter or the motorcycle’s wheel locks up, the rider loses control of the bike.
 It may end up skidding, resulting in a possible mishap.
+ABS is an essential safety feature in bikes that prevents the skidding of two-wheelers.

-ABS constantly monitors the rotation of the wheels and automatically adjusts the braking pressure to the wheel.
-This ensures the wheels have enough traction and keep rotating despite heavy or sudden braking.
-This allows for a more controlled and smoother stop, reducing the possibility of an accident, and enhancing the experience of riding a two-wheeler.
+It allows for a more controlled and smoother stop, reducing the possibility of an accident and enhancing the experience of riding a two-wheeler.

 Most major bike manufacturers offer bikes with ABS as a standard fitment or optional equipment.
 Riders can ride bikes with an anti-lock braking system without worrying about skidding or losing control during hard braking and avoid life-threatening situations.

 Improved safety: It prevents the wheels from locking up during sudden braking, enabling the rider to control the steering in slippery conditions.
-This can help mitigate the possibility of a mishap.
+It can help mitigate the possibility of a mishap.

 Shorter stopping distances: It reduces the stopping distances, helping the rider react quickly in an emergency braking situation.